eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 relying on salted-attribute hashes.
 However, the integration of ZKPs in the EUDI Wallet ecosystem is still under discussion and development due to the complexity of implementing ZKP solutions in secure hardware and the lack of support in currently available secure hardware (WSCDs).
-This topic will be further explored in the context of the next major release of the ARF.
 As with Relying Party linkability, organisational and enforcement measures can help deter Attestation Providers from colluding and tracking Users.
 Additionally, many Attestation Providers are subject to regular audits, making it easier to detect collusion and tracking compared to Relying Parties.

-Zero-Knowledge Proof (ZKP) mechanisms for verifying personal information are highly promising and essential for ensuring privacy in various use-case scenarios.
+Zero-Knowledge Proof (ZKP) mechanisms for verifying personal information are highly promising and essential for ensuring privacy in various use cases.
 They enable Users to prove statements such as "I am over 18" without disclosing any personal data, offering a robust solution for privacy-preserving authentication and verification.